johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/HttpAllowlist.md

 ## Description

 Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that will not be upgraded to HTTPS.
-Organizations can use this policy to maintain access to servers that do not support HTTPS, without needing to disable [AutomaticHttpsDefault](AutomaticHttpsDefault.md) or [HttpsUpgradesEnabled](HttpsUpgradesEnabled.md).
+Organizations can use this policy to maintain access to servers that do not support HTTPS, without needing to disable [HttpsUpgradesEnabled](HttpsUpgradesEnabled.md).

 Supplied hostnames must be canonicalized: Any IDNs must be converted to their A-label format, and all ASCII letters must be lowercase.